 It is good practice to record and track what is sent to authors, because this information is needed to create study flow diagrams.
 It is also essential to know what was searched and to which dates when you come to update the search.
 There are various methods by which this can be done e.g. some groups are able to track what is sent to authors using their Register.

 The Cochrane Register of Studies provides several author-friendly options for delivering sets of search results.
-From within the CRS, a CIS can mark a group of records and send them to the contact author via email.
+From within the CRS, a CIS can send records to the contact author via email.
 The author follows a link in that email which allows them to pick up the records in RevMan format, for direct import into their review.
 The CRS can then keep track of the date and what happened with these results, i.e. whether authors included them in the review.

 This method of working is not appropriate for all Cochrane groups, so records can also be sent via the CRS in RIS format, so that records can be imported into the author’s reference management software (i.e. ProCite, EndNote, Reference Manager), or into Covidence, the Cochrane author support tool.
 The CRS will track which references or studies have been sent to which author for which review and will exclude any duplicated records in future search updates.
 Records can also be sent via the CRS in a Word document or text file.